vsieplus/piu-leaderboard/README.md

 ## License

+This project's code is available under the [MIT license](LICENSE).

+The icons were downloaded from the official [Pump it Up Phoenix webiste](https://phoenix.piugame.com/) and are property of Andamiro Co., Ltd.

+The logo was drawn by me and is available under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

-This project is available under the [MIT license](LICENSE).
-You can build upon this project however you wish.
-Feel free to open an issue or pull request if you have any suggestions or improvements, and I will try to respond when I have the time.
+You can build upon this project however you wish!
+Feel free to open an issue or pull request if you have any suggestions or improvements to the bot, and I'll try to respond when I have the time 🙂